Nazulka/Poster-Panda/README.md

     * Search products by name or description to quickly find the product that I need.
     * View individual product details on a separate page including price, image, description, product rating, reviews and available sizes.
     * View ratings and reviews for the product to help me decide, add the products that I like to the bag, select the quantity and view the total amount for the items in the bag to be able to see the subtotal before I decide to checkout.
+    * View all items in the bag as well as delivery charges and order total to be aware of the costs before I go through the checkout process.
+    * Adjust the quantity of the products in the bag so I can make changes easily before purchasing.
+    * Remove items from the bag so I can purchase only the ones that I really want.
+    * Securely enter my card details when checking out.
+    * See an instant confirmation of the order on the website and receive an email confirming that the order was placed successfully for proof of purchase and peace of mind.
     * Easily sign-up for an account and create a profile for faster checkout in the future and to keep track of order details and history.